Urology procedures

 The surgeon will discuss these risks before the procedure.

-Following PCNL, patients may need to stay in hospital for 1 to 2 days for monitoring and recovery.
+Following PCNL surgery, patients may need to stay in the hospital for 1 to 2 days for monitoring and recovery.
 It is common to experience some discomfort or soreness in the area where the incision was made, as well as mild blood in the urine.
 Pain relief medication will be provided to manage any discomfort, and antibiotics may be prescribed to reduce the risk of infection.

 Patients are advised to rest and avoid strenuous activities for at least 1 to 2 weeks after the surgery.
 Light activities, such as walking, are encouraged to aid recovery and prevent complications such as blood clots.
 It is important to stay hydrated to help flush out any remaining stone fragments.